pkp/pkp-docs/learning-ojs/en/subscriptions.md

 ### Author Fees

 If you want to charge an article processing charge (APC) to authors, enter the amount here.
 Enable Author Fees will allow you to request an article processing charge after the review process has been completed.
 When the article is accepted by the editor, the editor will have the option to require payment.
 This will result in the author receiving a notification in OJS and an email, which will direct them through the payment process.
+Note that the option to notify authors about the Author Fee will appear only when the payment details (Paypal account details or manual paypal instructions) have been completed in [Settings > Distribution > Payments](./settings-distribution.md).

 ![](./assets/learning-ojs3.1-jm-subscriptions-authorfees.png)